Deploy Mattermost on Kubernetes#

 Tip

-If you’re unsure about which environment you want to use for your Kubernetes cluster, we suggest using a managed service such as as Amazon EKS, Azure Kubernetes Service, Google Kubernetes Engine, or DigitalOcean Kubernetes.
+If you’re new to Kubernetes or prefer a managed solution, consider using a service like Amazon EKS, Azure Kubernetes Service, Google Kubernetes Engine, or DigitalOcean Kubernetes.

 helm repo add mattermost https://helm.mattermost.com